-Employees normally have to have two years service to bring a claim for unfair dismissal although there are some exceptions set out below.
-In determining whether a dismissal of an employee is fair or unfair, your employer will need to show the reason for the dismissal genuinely falls into one of the following categories:
+Employees normally have to have two years of service to bring a claim for unfair dismissal although there are some exceptions set out below.
+In determining whether dismissal of an employee is fair or unfair, your employer will need to show the reason for the dismissal genuinely falls into one of the following categories:

 If an employee does not have the qualifications necessary to do the job or is incapable of doing the job because of incompetence or ill health, it may be fair to terminate their employment.
 However, if the dismissal was due to ill health and that constitutes a disability under the Equality Act 2010 and no reasonable adjustments were considered, that may give rise to a claim for unfair dismissal as well as a claim for disability discrimination.

 A role is made redundant not the person.
 A role is redundant where the work which the employee was employed to do has ceased or diminished or is expected to do so.
 This could, for example, arise due to the employer moving premises or because of a decrease in workload.
 The redundancy process should be fair and unbiased.
 This should entail warning and consultation before a decision to dismiss is taken.
-If there are employees doing the same job as you or similar and they were retained, then check to see if you were put in a selection pool with them and the selection criteria was marked fairly.
-Fair consultation also includes exploring with you suitable alternative employment within the organisation.
-Was there a vacancy in the organisation which you could do but were not given the chance to apply for?
+If there are employees doing the same job as you or similar and they were retained, then check to see if you were put in a selection pool with them and the selection criteria were marked fairly.
+Fair consultation also includes exploring with you suitable alternative employment within the organization.
+Was there a vacancy in the organization which you could do but were not given the chance to apply for?
 Special rules apply if you are on maternity leave and are being made redundant.

 This is where it would be illegal for you to continue in your role.
-For example, if you were a lorry driver and lost your licence, you could no longer do the job.
+For example, if you were a lorry driver and lost your license, you could no longer do the job.
 In this event, your employer should discuss any alternatives to dismissal with you but if none are available dismissal may be fair.

 Some other substantial reason

-This is very wide and is meant to be a catch all category, which covers situations not falling into the above categories.
-For the reason to be valid it must be for a substantial reason such as to justify dismissal.
+This is very wide and is meant to be a catch-all category, which covers situations not falling into the above categories.
+For the reason to be valid, it must be for a substantial reason such as to justify dismissal.

 If your dismissal was not for one of these reasons or you are concerned about the fairness of the reason given then you should seek legal advice.

 Even if your dismissal was for one of these reasons, your employer must follow a fair procedure and treat the reason as sufficient to justify dismissal.
-This means that the employer followed a fair procedure before taking the decision to dismiss and that the sanction of dismissal was a reasonable decision to take in all the circumstances.
+This means that the employer followed a fair procedure before making the decision to dismiss and that the sanction of dismissal was a reasonable decision to take in all the circumstances.